Meet the Team

 Research Assistant

-Wongel is a sophomore at Georgetown University majoring in Biology of Global Health and minoring in Economics.
+Wongel is a junior at Georgetown University majoring in Biology of Global Health and minoring in Economics.
 Her interests are particularly at the intersection of neuroscience and data science particularly in combining behavioral, imaging, and graph theory approaches to analyze language processing and executive function in post-stroke aphasia subjects.
 Outside of lab, Wongel enjoys tinkering with tools and projects, reading historical texts, and practicing her latte art.

 -